Last Updated on 23 December 2025 by Cycloscope

 ATMs and card payments – getting cash in Morocco

-ATMs are very rare in Morocco, they can be found only in major cities even there not at every corner as you might be used to – just imagine, in Marrakesh there’s only one ATM in the whole of the city center.
+ATMs are scarce in Morocco; they can be found only in major cities, even though not at every corner, as you might be used to – just imagine, in Marrakesh, there’s only one ATM in the whole of the city center.

-Card payment is also not so widespread.
-Some hotels might accept it but it’s quite unusual in small shops or restaurants.
+Card payments are also not as widespread.
+Some hotels might accept it, but it’s pretty unusual in small shops or restaurants.

 Mountain Biking in Morocco